 Grounded in the Western Mystery Tradition, I am a longstanding Priestess of Wicca and have been involved in spiritual and folkloric traditions related to British nature mysticism for over 40 years.

 I cannot recall a time when I did not long to be connected to the world of myth, ancient mystery and the sacred.
 As Socrates once said ‘Wonder is the beginning of all philosophy’ and I have never lost a sense of wonder about the deeper questions and expressions of life.
-There is an inner voice within us all that takes us to where we seek the lessons we need in life and I was fortunate in my youth in Switzerland to come across Tarot, Transcendental Meditation, Yoga, I Ching, Buddhism and Natural Magic.
+There is an inner voice within us all that takes us to where we seek the lessons we need in life and I was fortunate in my youth to come across Tarot, Transcendental Meditation, Yoga, I Ching, Buddhism and Natural Magic.
 Those early explorations were imbued with wonder and excitement as if from a Pandoras box of delights, new wisdom revealed itself to me.

 In following an inner calling to return to England, I went to a Tarot lecture and found a group of Wiccan Practitioners.
 Their stories of ancient Egypt, Temples, Magical Rituals, the study of Symbolism and Divination enchanted me and I spent the next twenty five years studying with them.
 The calling to leave and explore further was an uncomfortable but undeniable one and for the following ten years, I took time to work and study with Druid groves, Magreb trance dancers, Sufi Masters and a variety of teachers exploring different ways of awakening the soul and the mind to its true potential.
-I continue to learn and am about to embark on an MA on Myth, Cosomology and the Sacred which I hope will deepen my academic knowledge which I will weave into my teaching practice.
+I continue to learn and am half way through an MA on Myth, Cosomology and the Sacred which I hope will deepen my academic knowledge which I will weave into my teaching practice.

 I find myself where I began, but with a different perspective.
 It reminds me of T. S. Eliot’s quote: ‘We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time‘.Teaching is another form of learning; my students asking questions I recall with fondness my own struggle to answer, as well as new questions that I have not asked myself yet – it is, without doubt, a rewarding and fulfilling path.